-Preamble: Northern Pike are predicted to be one of the species that will inhabit Kennady Lake post closure but aquatic habitat required by various life stages of this species is expected to be minimal Request;
+Preamble: Northern Pike are predicted to be one of the species that will inhabit Kennady Lake post closure but aquatic habitat required by various life stages of this species is expected to be minimal a) Has DeBeers considered an active re-vegetation program to address this habitat deficiency as part of closure planning?

+Request;

-To: DeBeers Canada Inc. Subject: Closure - "New Equilibrium" EIS Section: Section 9, page 392 a) Please describe the predicted "new equilibrium" that will be reached in the L and M watersheds after post-closure.
+Subject: Closure - "New Equilibrium" EIS Section: Section 9, page 392 a) Please describe the predicted "new equilibrium" that will be reached in the L and M watersheds after post-closure.
 How long will it take to be established?